Important Coronavirus Update

 - All patients entering our facilities must wear a mask or facial covering (bandana, scarf, etc.) during their visits.
 Due to the extreme shortage of supplies at our locations, patients should plan to bring a mask or facial covering with them to their appointments.

-- Upon arrival, all patients will be asked health screening questions.
-Visitors/companions will not be allowed to accompany patients into our facilities, and will be asked to wait in their vehicles.
+- Visitors/companions will not be allowed to accompany patients into our facilities, and will be asked to wait in their vehicles.

 Additional Precautions to Keep Everyone Safe

-Minnesota Urology is closely following recommendations from the Centers for Disease Control, the Trump Administration, the Minnesota Department of Health, and the Governor’s office.
+Minnesota Urology is closely following recommendations from the Centers for Disease Control, the Minnesota Department of Health, and the Governor’s office.
 We have adjusted our operations to include the following safety measures for our patients and employees:

-- Our clinical staff are required to wear personal protection equipment throughout their shifts.
-This includes masks, face shields, and gloves.
+- All staff are required to wear personal protective equipment throughout their shifts.
+This includes masks and eye protection..

 - We are continuously sanitizing all common areas and touch points in our clinics throughout the day including hard surfaces, doors, chairs, clipboards and pens.
 All reading materials have been removed from reception areas.
 Chairs and waiting lines in receptions areas are spread apart, allowing social distancing.